DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

         - *Grapple*: Brute vs. target Finesse or Brute; cause one creature to be entangled
         - *Hide*: Stealth vs. target(s) Detection; impose Lower Hand on attacks against you by target(s) who failed

+ A character can choose to hold their Major Action to occur on a stated trigger, such as "I will make an Attack, Weapon when an enemy moves within 1 space of me."
+If the trigger occurs, the held Major Action can then be activated.
+If the trigger does not occur before the start of the character's next turn, this Major Action is forfeited, along with any Power Points used for the Major Action.

 #### Ending Combat